cyruskimani/Data-Visualization-for-Uganda-Karamoja-Food-Security/README.md

 Datasets used for this analysis can be accessed here: https://archive.org/download/data_20190829/DATA.zip

+The dataset contains the following:

-  Shapefiles Boundaries of Uganda Subcounties Boundaries of Uganda Districts and Sub-Counties.
+  1. Shapefiles Boundaries of Uganda Subcounties Boundaries of Uganda Districts and Sub-Counties.

-  Numerical data detailing the production of maize and sorghum in the Districs and Sub-Counties.
+  2. Numerical data detailing the production of maize and sorghum in the Districs and Sub-Counties.

 # Overview